 The Russ House opened December 18, 1880.
-Jacob Smith & Sol T. Anderson built it across from the mines.1 They knew they'd attract miners there.
+Jacob Smith & Sol T. Anderson built it across from the mines.1 They knew its proximity would attract miners over to their establishment.
 The rooms were comfortable and the food was good.

-Added attractions were a bar-room, 2 street-side verandas and a reading room.
+Added attractions were a bar-room, two street-side verandas and a reading room.
 The restaurant area was the biggest in town at the time.3

 First she opened a dry goods store.
 She had lots of energy and often had a few business enterprises going at the same time!
 In September of 1881 Nellie entered a business arrangement with the Russ House's new owner, Joseph Pascholy.1

 About the same time, Nellie's sister Fanny came to the area.
 Fanny was a recent widow with five children.
 Nellie helped her out by putting her to work.
-But soon Fanny came down with her husband's illness2 - what they called consumption in those days - that's today's tuberculosis.
+But soon Fanny came down with her husband's illness2 - what they called consumption in those days - what today you've heard of as tuberculosis.